persuaded9041/poke-solus-rgb/README.md

 2. Some new gameplay features have been added
     - HMs can be taught to party Pokémon without using up one of their move slots
     - Trades can be performed in-game via the Trader NPC
-    - In-battle EXP bar has been added to the battle HUD
+    - Battle HUD additions: EXP bar and "already caught" indicator
-    - "Already caught" indicator has been added to the battle HUD
+3. Pokémon learnsets have been partially forward-patched via Yellow Version and Gen 2 tradeback movesets
-3. Some visual content is changed (sprites)
+4. Some visual content is changed (sprites)
-4. Some bugs/oversights from vanilla are fixed
+5. Some bugs/oversights from vanilla are fixed

 For a detailed look at all the changes, check out the [feature log][featurelog].

 ## Versions

 There are three versions of this romhack: _Solus Red_, _Solus Green_, and _Solus Blue_.
 The differences between versions are solely cosmetic (palettes, title screen text, etc.), as this project consolidates any of the meaningful version-specific differences that existed across versions, such as Pokémon availability.
-For a complete list of version differences, check the ['Version differences' section of the feature log][versiondifferences].
+For a complete list of version differences, check [here][versiondifferences].

 [Building from source](#building-all-three-roms-from-source) will yield three ROMs: